Picea sitchensis: Uses

 The root bark of Sitka spruce trees is used in Native Alaskan basket-weaving designs and for rain hats.
 The pitch was used for caulking, chewing, and its medicinal properties.
 Native Americans heated and plied the roots to make cord.
 The resin was used as glue and for waterproofing.
 Natives and pioneers split off shakes for construction use.
 The wood is light and relatively strong.

 Sitka spruce is of major importance in forestry for timber and paper production.
 Outside its native range, it is particularly valued for its fast growth on poor soils and exposed sites where few other trees can prosper; in ideal conditions, young trees may grow 1.5 m per year.
 It is naturalized in some parts of Ireland and Great Britain, where it was introduced in 1831 by David Douglas, and New Zealand, though not so extensively as to be considered invasive.
 Sitka spruce is also planted extensively in Denmark, Norway, and Iceland.
 In Norway, Sitka spruce was introduced in the early 1900s.
 An estimated 50000 ha have been planted in Norway, mainly along the coast from Vest-Agder in the south to Troms in the north.
 It is more tolerant to wind and saline ocean air, and grows faster than the native Norway spruce.
-But in Norway, the Sitka spruce is now considered an invasive species, and effort to get rid of it is being made.
+But in Norway, the Sitka spruce is now considered an invasive species, and effort to eliminate it is being made.

 The resonant wood is used widely in piano, harp, violin, and guitar manufacture, as its high strength-to-weight ratio and regular, knot-free rings make it an excellent conductor of sound.
 For these reasons, the wood is also an important material for sailboat spars, and aircraft wing spars (including flying models).
 The Wright brothers' Flyer was built using Sitka spruce, as were many aircraft before World War II; during that war, aircraft such as the British Mosquito used it as a substitute for strategically important aluminium.

 Newly grown tips of Sitka spruce branches are used to flavor spruce beer and are boiled to make syrup.

-Culture
+Indigenous culture

 A unique specimen with golden foliage that used to grow on Haida Gwaii, known as Kiidk'yaas or "The Golden Spruce", is sacred to the Haida First Nations people.
 It was illegally felled in 1997 by Grant Hadwin, although saplings grown from cuttings can now be found near its original site.

+In the Lushootseed language, spoken in what is now Washington state, it is known as c̓əlaqayac.